 8. Operational SLAs

 When initiating any digital transformation project it is essential that the customer’s existing Service Level Agreements are not compromised.
 The assessment stage should identify any provider constraints that could influence business SLAs and hold back improvement targets.
-The migration strategy should take all of this into account, and prescribe independent service dashboards which can be used to resolve any post-implementation conflict around SLA adherence.
+The cloud computing migration strategy should take all of this into account, and prescribe independent service dashboards which can be used to resolve any post-implementation conflict around SLA adherence.

 9. Accreditation Due Diligence